marcin-piotrak-mox/DevSecOps-fu/README.md

 ## cheatsheets

 Handy templates on how to use some of languages - mainly yaml and markup.
-No matter how often I use them there is always something I can't remember, therefore this easy way of refreshing memory :wink:
+No matter how often I use them, there is always something I can't remember, therefore this easy way of refreshing memory :wink:

 ## vault